 Action Toward Independence

-Action Toward Independence offers advocacy, parenting classes, peer counseling, independent living skills, resource assistance and benefits advisement.
+Offers advocacy, parenting classes, peer counseling, independent living skills, resource assistance and benefits advisement.
 Groups specific to Sullivan County are Autism Parent Support, Autism Social Skills Program, Mental Health Peer Advocacy, Mental Illness and Chemical Addition Advocacy.
-Contact: Linda Simmons, Parent Advocate and Autism Social Skills Coordinator

 The Advocacy Center

-The Advocacy Center is a non-profit organization that provides education, advocacy and support for individuals with developmental disabilities, traumatic brain injuries, and their families in NYS.
+A non-profit organization that provides education, advocacy and support for individuals with developmental disabilities, traumatic brain injuries, and their families in New York.

 Parent Center Hub

-Parent Center is a family-friendly information and research-based materials on key topics
+A family-friendly information and research-based materials on key topics.

-Through Understood, 15 nonprofit organizations have joined forces to support parents of the one in five children with learning and attention issues throughout their journey.
+Through Understood, 15 nonprofit organizations have joined forces to support parents of the one in five children with learning and attention issues.